 4. Gold Keum-boo on Chased and Repoussé Silver Jewelry: One week course only—learn how to apply 24k gold foil using the keum-boo technique to chased and repoussé irregular surfaces.
 Follow a step-by-step process of making one or two chased and repousse jewelry items in silver, then apply the gold sheet for contrast.
 The emphasis is on resolving the technical challenge of applying the gold onto a variety of textures and forms.
 Students will leave with one or two pieces of jewelry and a basic understanding of how the process works including how to problem-solve in your own studio.

-Mēgan will be teaching the following confirmed classes in 2017:
+Mēgan will be teaching the following confirmed classes:

 Danaca Design, Seattle, WA